 That’s a good thing because they can be more expensive but according to Rita Hazan, celebrity hair colorist and owner of Rita Hazan Salon in New York.
 “It costs more to use good ingredients, so the difference between luxury and mass market products will be the amount of ingredients within the formula.”
 That basically means spend more for a good mask but use less often and the cost will be completely worth it.

-Here are a few over the counter hair masks that are inexpensive but super effective:
+Here are a few over the counter hair masks that are inexpensive but super effective for women hair care:

 If you prefer to go the DIY route you will LOVE this video by BiancaReneeToday.
 She shares how to create a hair mask using natural ingredients to help with dry natural hair and hair growth.
 Her recipe contains avocado, coconut oil, olive oil, egg, honey and banana!